McKechnie Field is a charming ballpark shoehorned into a Bradenton neighborhood, where it has stood on the same ground since opening in 1923.

 The friendliness even extends to the vendors, who seem happier at McKechnie than at most places.
 Food choices are pretty good as the concession stands are manned by local restaurants, which is a nice refrain from the normal concessionaire conglomerates, like Aramark.

 Bradenton is a Mecca for autograph seekers, as players are happy to oblige the fans that line the walkway next to the bullpens.
-The bullpens – the Pirates in right field, visitors in left - are next to the players’ clubhouse.
+The bullpens – the Pirates' in right field, visitors' in left - are next to the players’ clubhouse.
 This is one of the more accessible set-ups in the Grapefruit League for fan and player interaction, and many players from the Pirates and visiting teams will sign autographs during the game.

 Spring training games in Bradenton are more affordable than anywhere else.
 The Pirates were the last team to have a top ticket price of under $10, as box seats were only $9 as recently as 2006.
 Despite price increases of 20 to 40 percent that went into effect for the 2007 season, McKechnie Field ticket prices are well below what most teams charge in the Grapefruit League.